kazuyamarino/nsy-docs/OVERVIEW.md

 ### Example passing to a controller instead of a closure

-It's possible to pass the namespace path to a controller instead of the closure:
+It's possible to pass the namespace path to a controller instead of the closure.

-For this demo lets say I have a folder called controllers with a demo.php
+For this demo lets say I have a folder called controllers with a demo.php.

 ```php
 // Demo.php :